mtopircean/essentials-by-livia/README.md

 'website.middleware.CloseConnectionMiddleware',
 ```

-* Guidance has been taken from online enviorement on various solutions to issues, but no code was copied, just guidance on potential solutions.
+* Guidance has been taken from online environment on various solutions to issues, but no code was copied, just guidance on potential solutions.

 ## Other
 * Deployment instructions in GitHub copied from kera-cudmore different repo and following the article written by her on how to write a readme.